 Creative people are often quite creatively dressed.
-Although I'm wearing black pants, sneakers and a black sweater with my name tag falling off, another woman in the circle has on fantastic white cowboy boots and what looks like a poodle skirt, not to mention what looks like a beehive hairdo from 1961.
-Now she has some presence -- now I'm no fashion expert, but it works.
+Although I'm wearing black pants, sneakers and a black sweater with my name tag falling off, another woman in the circle has on fantastic white cowboy boots and what looks like a poodle skirt from 1957, not to mention what looks like a beehive hairdo from 1961.
+Now she has some presence -- I'm no fashion expert, but it works.
 I have a fun 10 minute chat with her about writing from the heart and coworking instead of writing from home.
 She's insightful and obviously skilled at crafting stories.

 A nearby editor (I know he's an editor because they have red name tags while the writers have blue ones) is wearing blue jeans and a "grunge shirt" that looks like something the late, great Kurt Cobain would have worn.
-Nice!
-I talk to him about where he grew up and what he likes about editing.
+I talk to him about where he grew up (Maine) and what he likes about editing.
 He's funny and deeply engaged in his work.

 Yes, it feels good to introduce two people who start working together, but when you do this, you also add to your network and increase your influence.
 You become a connector, a bridge.
 On the few occasions when I've recommended or helped someone in my network and they've asked me directly what they can do for me in return, I tell them to pay it forward -- to help or recommend someone else (not me).
 When you network with the aim of helping only YOU, nobody really likes you or wants to help you.
-As my author friend Bruce Turkel likes to say, and he even wrote a terrific book about the topic, "it's all about them, not you."
+As my author friend Bruce Turkel likes to say, and he even wrote a terrific book about the topic, "it's about them, not you."